adriancorrendo/metrica/paper.md

 controls the type of output as a list (tidy = FALSE) or as a data.frame (tidy = TRUE).

-For regression, some specific functions for regression also require to define the axis `orientation`.
+For regression, some specific functions also require defining the axis `orientation`.
 For example, the slope of the symmetric linear regression describing the bivariate scatter (SMA).

 For binary classification (two classes), functions also require to check